Château de Montsoreau: Visual arts

-18th century

-When the château de Montsoreau passed to the Sourches family, the then Montsoreau family was immortalized several times by distinguished artists of the 18th century.
-The catalogue raisonné of the painter Hyacinthe Rigaud contains four portraits of members of the Montsoreau family, two of Louis I du Bouchet de Sourches, one of his sister Marie-Louise, and one of Jeanne-Agnès-Thérèse Pocholle du Hamel.
-There is also a painting by Nicolas de Largillierre, The Countess of Montsoreau (1714), conserved in the Dallas Museum of Art and a painting by François-Hubert Drouais, The Marquis de Sourches with his family (1756), kept in the Château de Versailles.

-19th century

-In the 19th century, the massive structure of the Château de Montsoreau rising directly on the banks of the Loire, the state of the building which was beginning to decline, as well as the dramatic setting of the confluence of the two major rivers, the Vienne and the Loire, inspired the romantic and pre-impressionist artists undertaking their journey along the Loire.

 Joseph Mallord William Turner

 In October 1826, William Turner spent a short stay on the banks of the Loire and took twenty-one views of the river.
-He immortalized the château de Montsoreau, taking as a setting the immensity of the scenery of the confluence of the Vienne and the Loire rivers.
-This watercolour conserved at the Ashmolean Museum in Oxford was nevertheless engraved in 1832; one copy is kept at the Château de Montsoreau – Museum of Contemporary Art.
+He painted the château de Montsoreau and surrounding scenery.
+This watercolour conserved at the Ashmolean Museum in Oxford was engraved in 1832; one copy is kept at the Château de Montsoreau – Museum of Contemporary Art.

 Auguste Rodin

-Auguste Rodin, a great lover of classical architecture, did not hesitate to have the pavilion of the Exposition Universelle (to which he added a portico recovered from the Château d'Issy) reinstalled on the heights of Meudon in 1895.
-Two years later, around 1897, fascinated by the architecture of the château Montsoreau, he drew an idealized view of its north facade, which was already practically in ruins.
+Auguste Rodin had the pavilion of the Exposition Universelle (to which he added a portico recovered from the Château d'Issy) reinstalled on the heights of Meudon in 1895.
+Two years later, around 1897, fascinated by the architecture of the château Montsoreau, he drew an idealized view of its north facade.

 Paul-Désiré Trouillebert

-Paul-Désiré Trouillebert, a painter of the school of Barbizon, worked in Paris and Candes-Saint-Martin where he had a studio and also a boat-studio.
-His boat-studio allowed him to navigate on the Vienne and the Loire and to paint the landscape from the river.
-He realised a large number views of these Loire landscapes on which the château de Montsoreau appears regularly.
+Paul-Désiré Trouillebert, a painter of the school of Barbizon, worked in Paris and Candes-Saint-Martin.
+He painted several Loire landscapes in which the château de Montsoreau appears.

-Opera

-An opera was created based on La Dame de Montsoreau.
-The libretto was written by Auguste Maquet, a faithful collaborator of Dumas and the music was written by Gaston Salvayre.
-This opera was commissioned from Gaston Salvayre by the Paris Opera and its first public performance was given at the Opéra Garnier on 30 January 1888.
-This opera was not as successful as expected and was only performed eight times.

 Popular culture

-In 2019, the English magazine All About History (Future plc) publishes its 101 World's Greatest castles list and ranks the château de Montsoreau with the number 53.
+In 2019, the English magazine All About History (Future plc) publishes its 101 World's Greatest castles list and ranked the château de Montsoreau with the number 53.